gulfiliz/gulfiliz.github.io/_posts/2025-06-01-special-relativity.md

 Time dilation is real.
 Measurable.
 Confirmed.
-Every time a GPS satellite corrects its clock for relativistic effects — which it does continuously — time dilation is being applied to a practical engineering problem.
+Every time a GPS satellite corrects its clock for relativistic effects, which it does continuously, time dilation is being applied to a practical engineering problem.